Cochrane's Craft: Ethics and morality

 When all else is lost, and not until then, prepare to die with dignity.

 In a letter to occultist William G. Gray, Cochrane said:

 Nothing is purely good or evil, these are relative terms that man has hung upon unacceptable mysteries.
-To my particular belief the Goddess, white with works of good, is also black with works of darkness, yet both of them are compassionate, albeit the compassion is a cover for the ruthlesness of total Truth.
+To my particular belief the Goddess, white with works of good, is also black with works of darkness, yet both of them are compassionate, albeit the compassion is a cover for the of total Truth.

 Practices

 Cochranians wear robes whilst performing rituals and adhere to the traditional Great Rite.

 Tools

 An iconic part of Cochrane's Craft is the tool known as the stang.
-A stang is a forked staff used, primarily, as a portable altar.
+A stang is a forked staff used primarily as a portable altar.
 In The Roebuck in the Thicket, Evan John Johns describes the acquisition and adornment of a stang intended for use by a coven.
-According to Jones, the shaft of the stang should be made from ash; the fork of the stang should be made of iron; the base should be shod in iron; two upward-facing crossed arrows should adorn the shaft below the fork; and, on the four "Great Sabbats" (i.e. Candlemas, May Eve, Lammas, and Halloween), the arrows should be garlanded as fits the season.
+According to Jones, the shaft of the stang should be made from ash; the fork of the stang should be made of iron; the base should be shod in iron; two upward-facing crossed arrows should adorn the shaft below the fork; and, on the four "Great Sabbats" (namely, Candlemas, May Eve, Lammas, and Halloween), the arrows should be garlanded as fits the season.
 The stang is similar to the tool described in Buckland's book Scottish Witchcraft, but Cochrane is credited with being the first witch to use one.